Friday, February 26, 2021

 Nicole Sprinzen and Thomas Ingalls

-Nicole Sprinzen is Vice Chair of the White Collar Defense & Internal Investigations practice at Cozen O’Connor in Washington, D.C. and is a former federal prosecutor for the U.S. Department of Justice, Criminal Division, Fraud Section.
+Nicole Sprinzen is a member in Cozen O’Connor’s White Collar Defense & Investigations group in Washington, D.C. and is a former federal prosecutor for the U.S. Department of Justice, Criminal Division, Fraud Section.
 As a prosecutor, Niki led criminal investigations in collaboration with the U.S. Department of Justice, Antitrust Division and in parallel with the U.S. Securities and Exchange Commission, the U.S. Commodity Futures Trading Commission and other international regulators.
 An experienced trial lawyer, Niki has tried federal and state cases in the District of Columbia and throughout the country.
 She has litigated cases involving a broad range of industries, including commodities trading.
 Niki focuses her practice on representing companies and individuals in criminal matters and parallel civil proceedings, as well as in internal investigations.

 Thomas Ingalls is a Washington, D.C.-based associate at Cozen O’Connor, where he focuses his practice on complex litigation matters and investigations, including white-collar criminal defense, civil antitrust litigation, premerger review and internal investigations.
 He represents companies and individuals in both criminal and civil matters.